 SECTION 3.
-The county shall not be obligated to provide funding for the Project or Project enhancements beyond the proceeds of the Bonds issued as authorized in this cooperation agreements approved by the County.
+The county shall not be obligated to provide funding for the Project or Project enhancements beyond the proceeds of the Bonds issued as authorized in this ordinance.

 SECTION 4.
 A Regional Advisory Board shall be appointed by the county legislative authority to advise the county regarding the distribution of Bond proceeds, Project revisions and other administrative matters.
 Representation on this board shall be equitably distributed among the subregional management groups.
 Subregional management groups shall nominate their own representatives.